clueless-capybara/clueless-Caterpillars/README.md

 ### Running tests

+Unit tests

+1. Text message sent to client
+2. Weather received from weatherbit io
+3. Receive s3 data
+4. Check cache data being used when applicable
+5. Clothes reccommendation with valid temp event
+6. Recommendation is properly being passed in as email body
+7. Email is being sent.

 ### Usage

 The Predictify app is used to help anyone who needs a clothing recommendation based on the weather.